DO THE BENEFITS OUTWEIGH THE HARMS?

 “Biologists have discovered that wireless electromagnetic radiation disturbs internal magneto-receptors used for navigation, as well as disrupting other complex cellular and biologic processes in mammals, birds, fish, insects, trees, plants, seeds and bacteria with profound impacts on the natural environment” Cindy Russell, Physicians For Safe Technology.

 Radiation has also been implicated in Colony Collapse Disorder.
 The shorter millimeter wave frequencies that will be used for 5G will be yet more perilous than 2G, 3G, and 4G, as insects are millimeter-sized creatures and will selectively absorb and amplify these frequencies.

-The destiny of all sentient beings and all life forms depends on us making wise decisions now.
+The destiny of all life forms depends on us making wise decisions now.

 Resources on Wildlife

 Published Research on the Adverse Effect of Wireless Technology and Electromagnetic Radiation on Bees